The following Property Disputes practice note provides comprehensive and up to date legal information covering:

 Once the notice expires, if the serving party does not rescind the contract, time does not continue to be of the essence unless a new deadline is imposed.

-The various editions of the standard conditions provide for service of a notice to complete.
-It is important to
+The various editions of the standard conditions provide for service of a notice

 Free trials are only available to individuals based in the UK